DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

 - `-mt`: specify `-mt slantec_athena` to replay the base data at the same time.
 - `-bs`: speed of the robot base, the value can be `high`, `medium`, `low` or float number between `(0, 1.5)`.

+After executing the command above, you can see the instruction in the terminal (also an additional map options step for mobile usage).